-Most of the surface area at the Moab Site consists of exposed, unprotected soils and sand.
-With the exception of a narrow strip of land adjacent to the bank of the Colorado River where tamarisk and willows are abundant, vegetation at the Moab Site is relatively sparse and offers little protection or stabilization to the site's sandy soils.
+Most of the surface area at the Moab and Crescent Junction sites consists of exposed clay to sandy soils.
+With the exception of a narrow strip of land adjacent to the bank of the Colorado River where tamarisk and willows are abundant, vegetation at the sites is relatively sparse and offers little protection or stabilization to the site's sandy soils.
 Consequently, controlling windblown sand, soils, and dust is a recognized concern.

-In the State of Utah, Clean Air Act requirements are implemented by an equivalent set of state regulations.
-To comply with the State of Utah, Division of Air Quality regulations for the control of fugitive dust (Utah Administrative Code [U.A.C.]
+In the state of Utah, Clean Air Act requirements are implemented by an equivalent set of state regulations.
+To comply with the State of Utah Division of Air Quality regulations for the control of fugitive dust (Utah Administrative Code [U.A.C.]
 Section R307-309-6), DOE prepared the Moab Project Site Fugitive Dust Control Plan (DOE 2002b).
-In 2006 a similar plan was prepared for the disposal site entitled Crescent Junction Project Site Fugitive Dust Control Plan (DOE 2006g).
-These plans outline specific areas of the sites that are particularly vulnerable to wind erosion, and describes the engineering and procedural controls DOE has implemented at the sites to control fugitive dust emissions.
+A similar plan was prepared for the disposal site entitled Crescent Junction Project Site Fugitive Dust Control Plan (DOE 2006g).
+These plans outline specific areas of the sites that are particularly vulnerable to wind erosion, and describe the engineering and procedural controls DOE has implemented at the sites to control fugitive dust emissions.

-As required by state regulations, DOE provided a copy of the Crescent Junction Project Site Fugitive Dust Control Plan (DOE 2006g) to the State of Utah Division of Air Quality.
-The State of Utah, Division of Air Quality concurred that the DOE plan fulfilled the regulatory requirements for preparing a dust control plan and implementing controls at the Crescent Junction Site as required by Section R307-309-6 of the U.A.C.
-During 2006, DOE diligently implemented the controls outlined in the plans and controlled fugitive dust emissions at the sites to the greatest extent practicable.
-On an annual basis, DOE applies approximately 200,000 gallons of calcium chloride, a dust suppressant, to the Moab mill tailings pile and site roads in an effort to stabilize those areas of the millsite that are susceptible to wind erosion.
-In addition to the application of dust suppressants, DOE restricts travel in off-road areas of the mill and disposal sites, and limits vehicular speed to minimize the generation of fugitive dust.
+During 2007, DOE diligently implemented the controls outlined in the plans and controlled fugitive dust emissions at the sites to the greatest extent practicable.
+On an annual basis, DOE applies approximately 200,000 gallons of calcium chloride, a dust suppressant, to the Moab tailings pile and site roads in an effort to stabilize those areas that are susceptible to wind erosion.
+Minimal dust control was required at Crescent Junction as activities were minor.
+In addition to the application of dust suppressants, DOE restricts travel in off-road areas and limits vehicular speed to minimize the generation of fugitive dust.
 As areas are remediated, DOE seeds and mulches the areas to establish vegetative cover to control windblown dust.
-Over 60 acres were revegetated in 2006.
+Over 30 acres were revegetated in 2007.